khulnasoft/khulnasoft/doc/dev/background-information/postgresql.md

 # PostgreSQL

-Sourcegraph stores most data in a
+Khulnasoft stores most data in a
 [PostgreSQL database](http://www.postgresql.org).
 Git repositories, uploaded user content (e.g., image attachments in issues) are stored on the filesystem.